-Finally, Bertelsmann SGI score, which was based on question fifteen in our survey, was calculated as 22.
-This means that the mechanisms, which are designed to ensure the integrity of officeholders and to prevent public
+Finally, Bertelsmann SGI score, which was based on question fifteen in our survey was calculated as 22.
+This means that the mechanisms, which are designed to ensure the integrity of officeholders and to prevent public servants and politicians from accepting bribes, are in practice, far from being deterrent.
+The score of our southern neighbor is 44 while this score is 53 for Malta and Greece.
+The average score for EU countries is 67; Turkey's score is 26.

-Table 5: 2019 North Cyprus - Bertelsmann SGI Score and theQuestions Used in the Calculation of the Score
+Table 5: North Cyprus - Bertelsmann SGI 2018 Score and the Questions Used in the Calculation of the Score

-Question Scale Average Score Average Score (Out of 100) To what extent do the following mechanisms deter public officials from abusing their offices for their private interests?
-1, 2, 3, 4, 5, 6, 7 1: Does not deter at all 7: Fully deter Institutions auditing government spending 1.00 14 Regulation of party financing 1.67 24 Citizen and media access to information 2.33 33 Accountability of officeholders (asset declarations, conflict of interest rules, codes of conduct) 1.67 24 Public procurement systems 1.33 19 Effective prosecution of corruption 1.33 19 North Cyprus North Cyprus - Bertelsmann-SGI 2019 Score = 22
+Questions Scale Average Score Average Score (Out of 100) To what extent do the following mechanisms deter public officials from abusing their offices for their private interests?
+1, 2, 3, 4, 5, 6, 7 1: Does not deter at all 7: Fully deter (0.10, 1.10) Institutions auditing state spending 1.33 19 Regulation of party financing 1.67 24 Citizen and media access to information 1.33 19 Accountability of officeholders (asset declarations, conflict of interest rules, codes of conduct) 2.00 29 Transparent public procurement systems 1.67 24 Effective prosecution of corruption 1.33 19 North Cypru North Cyprus - Bertelsmann-SGI 2018 Score = 22

-The aggregate corruption perception score of north Cyprus, which was the average of all scores, was calculated as 40.
+The aggregate corruption perception score of north Cyprus, which was the average of all scores, was calculated as 37.

-Table 6: 2019 North Cyprus TI-CPI Score and its Components
+Table 6: North Cyprus TI-CPI 2018 Score and its Components

-Transparency International's CPI uses a scale of 0 to 100, where 0 is highly corrupt and 100 is very clean.
-In 2019's ranking, the cleanest two countries were Denmark and New Zealand, whose scores were 88 and 87 respectively, while the three most corrupt countries were civil-war-torn Somalia, South Sudan and Syria with scores of 10, 13 and 13.
+Transparency International's CPI 'uses a scale of 0 to 100, where 0 is highly corrupt and 100 is very clean'.
+In 2018's ranking, the cleanest two countries were Denmark and New Zealand, whose scores were 88 and 87 respectively, while the three most corrupt countries were civil-war-torn Syria, South Sudan and Somalia with scores of 10, 13 and 13.6

-The north Cyprus' score of 40 ranks it at the same spot on 85 as Burkina Faso, Trinidad and Tobago, Guyana, Indonesia, Kuwait and Lesotho.
-This score is lower than the scores of other countries selected for comparison, except Turkey.
-The Republic of Cyprus is 41st, Malta 50th and Greece 60th in the ranking.
-Turkey is 91th in the ranking, which is a rank below our position.
-Even more concerning is the fact that the score of 40 is below the average of 180 countries and territories, which was calculated as 43.
+The north Cyprus' score of 37 ranks it at the same spot on 93 as Gambia, Guyana, Kosovo, North Macedonia, Mongolia and Panama.
+This score is lower than the scores of other four countries selected for comparison.
+The Republic of Cyprus is 38th, Malta 51st, Greece 67th and Turkey 78th in the ranking.
+Even more concerning is the fact that the score of 37 is below the average of 180 countries and territories, which was calculated as 43.7